yowainwright/yowainwright.github.io/_posts/2015-11-17-cycling-gmr.md

 	</figcaption>
 </figure>

 Water & Food: That’s a pretty cool part about this ride because, well, you don’t have to worry much.
-There’s water & food in Azusa & there’s water & food in Mount Baldy Village so if you plan on 20 miles in between you should be good.
+There’s water & food in Azusa & there’s water & food in Mount Baldy Village so if you plan on 20 miles in between both points - you should be good.

 Key sites: During most of the ride you’ll have great views.
-Particularly, you’ll be able to see the [San Gabriel Reservoir](https://en.wikipedia.org/wiki/San_Gabriel_Dam) which, I’ve semi joked with friends about being the last visible water in LA.
-You’ll also be able to see Mount Baldy & other high hills & mounts which do a great job of making a rider feel small & in adequate to the world.
+Particularly, you’ll be able to see the [San Gabriel Reservoir](https://en.wikipedia.org/wiki/San_Gabriel_Dam) which, I’ve semi-joked with friends about being the last visible water in LA.
+You’ll also be able to see Mount Baldy & other high hills & mounts which do a great job of making a rider feel small & in adequate in the world.

 [What riders are saying - in history](http://www.bikeforums.net/southern-california/681776-riders-gmr-whats-your-take-print.html)

 > You’ll also be able to see Mount Baldy & other high hills & mounts which do a great job of making a rider feel small & in adequate to the world.

 The trip personally for me was bitter sweet.
 One of my best riding buds, [Brett Pitts](https://www.strava.com/athletes/1283635?oq=bre), is about to move so we decided we had to make the ride happen.
 We zipped up the inline from Azusa & raced on the ridge after switching to [Glendora Ridge Rd](http://www.toughascent.com/blog/tag/glendora-ridge-road/).
-We made the ride in the middle of November so we were good with kits & a vest.
-I wore my [Rapha Lightweight Kit & Vest](http://www.rapha.cc/us/en_US/shop/gift-bundles/category/bundles) & felt pretty good to go as far as gear.
+We made the ride in the middle of November so we were comfortable riding with our kits & a vest.
+I wore my [Rapha Lightweight Kit & Vest](http://www.rapha.cc/us/en_US/shop/gift-bundles/category/bundles) & it suited me perfectly for the ride.

+<iframe frameborder='0' allowtransparency='true' style="min-height: 405px;" scrolling='no' src='//www.strava.com/activities/432826817/embed/96dd9da58f55dc1ec44bc7fd57e72442ad7d36e7'></iframe>